 We are delighted to see that community interest in sharing and repairing continues to grow, which means so do our plans.

-At Share & Repair we are working alongside communities in Timsbury and Marshfield to help establish Repair Café projects and we recently supported the creation of a new Repair Café in Keynsham.
+At Share & Repair we are working alongside communities in High Littleton and Bear Flat to help establish Repair Café projects.
+We recently supported the creation of a new Repair Café in Keynsham which, we’re happy to report, is proving very popular.

-We couldn’t do any of this without our wonderful volunteers of course.
-If you’re interested in what we do, and have time, skills or just want to be part of Share & Repair, why not Get Involved too?
+We’re always looking for ideas and people to expand and develop what we do, as well as volunteers.
+So if you’re interested in what we do, and have time, skills or just want to be part of Share & Repair, why not Get Involved?